kmdouglass/kmdouglass.github.io/posts/variable-locations-in-rust-during-copy-and-move/index.rst

 ``:p``.
 I create a ``String`` value and bind it to the variable ``x``.
 Then, the value is moved to the variable ``y`` which prevents me from using ``x`` again in the ``println!`` macro.

-However, I can assign a new ``String`` value to the memory allocated for ``x``.
-This does not change its location in memory as seen in the output below:
+However, I can assign a new ``String`` value to ``x`` by reusing its memory on the stack.
+This does not change its memory address as seen in the output below:

 .. code-block:: console
    :linenos: